 1. Stop meditation, practice mindfulness instead

 Many people who undergo spiritual emergencies simply cannot tolerate meditation.
 Why?
 Meditation can be very dissociating if you’re not grounded strongly in your body.
 (And those undergoing Mystical Psychosis or the Dark Night struggle to keep their grip on this plane of existence!)
-Meditation can also open up doorways within the mind and encourage the influx of unconscious material.
-For a person already being bombarded with images and visions from the deep mind, this can be profoundly destabilizing.

-During this difficult time, it’s better to practice mindfulness.
+During this difficult time, it’s better to practice mindfulness exercises.
 Mindfulness means consciously paying attention to the present moment.
 When we are mindful, we are fully engaged with our body and senses.
 Tuning into your sense of taste, touch, smell, sight, and hearing can help to bring you back down to earth and your body.

 Try to practice mindfulness a little bit every day.
 Wash the dishes mindfully and feel the cold water against your hands.
 Hang up the clothes mindfully, and listen to the birds chirping outside.
 Eat mindfully and notice the different textures and flavors filling your mouth.
 You get the picture!